-By law, you need to have health insurance by 2014.
+By law, you need to have health insurance or pay a penalty at income tax time.
 If you already get insurance through your employer or your partner's employer, you're all set.
 But what happens if you don't meet this requirement from the Affordable Care Act?

 Who Has to Pay and How Much Is It?

-If you don't buy health insurance, you may have to pay a fine when you file your annual income taxes.
+If you don't buy health insurance, you may have to pay a penalty when you file your annual income taxes.